ymd-h/diffqc/README.md

 The main target is quantum machine learning.

-diffq is built on [JAX](https://jax.readthedocs.io/en/latest/), so that supported environments are limited to those supported by JAX.
+diffq is built on [JAX](https://jax.readthedocs.io/en/latest/), so that it is
+* GPU friendly,
+* easily vectorized,
+* differentiable, but
+* supported environments are limited.
 (Ref.
 ["Installation" section at JAX README](https://github.com/google/jax#installation))

 ## 2. Features